pulsenow-platform-io/take-home-assessment-pulsenow/TASKS.md

 ## Overview

 Complete the following 3 tasks to demonstrate your blockchain and Web3 development skills.
-Each task should take approximately 15-20 minutes, with a total time of 40-60 minutes.

 ---